nansume/www-get-ip/README.md

 ## Known issues

 * No return ip - The site opens in a web browser without error, ip address is here, then may be it:

 ```
 % sed "s| ulimit -d '[0-9]*'$| ulimit -d '2000'|" -i /bin/www-get-ip
 % sed "s| timeout [0-9] | timeout 4 |" -i /bin/www-get-ip
 ```
 * usleep - no compat, replace to: 'sleep'
-	* sleep with fractions of a second, e.g, `sleep 0.2` - no compat
+	* sleep with fractions of a second, e.g, 'sleep 0.2' - no compat

 ```
 % sed "s| usleep [0-9]*$| sleep 1|" -i /bin/www-get-ip /bin/test-myip-urls